Coastal Lidos and Tidal Pools

 The main Lido building period was in the 1930s when outdoor swimming became popular, and 169 were built across the UK.
 In this period, it became as essential for a seaside town to have a lido as it had been to have a pier in the late 1800s.

 The popularity of open water or wild swimming is growing all the time.
-But those nervous by the prospect of swimming in the open sea are embracing the opportunity of being able to swim in coastal tidal pools.
+But those nervous by the prospect of swimming in the open sea are embracing the opportunity of being able to swim in coastal tidal pools or lidos.

-Here we list not only the original Lidos but also tidal seawater swimming pools and newer open-air swimming pools that are still running and at the mercy of the UK weather.
-We have restricted our list to coastal counties in the UK and so some pools may still be some distance from the actual sea.
+Here we list original lidos, tidal seawater swimming pools, and newer open-air swimming pools that are still running and at the mercy of the UK weather.
+We have restricted our list to coastal counties in the UK, although some pools may still be far from the actual sea.

 Aberdeenshire